yoctoproject/poky/documentation/sdk-manual/sdk-working-projects.rst

    the string "environment-setup" and contains the machine architecture, which is followed by the string "poky-linux".
-For this example, the command sources a script from the default SDK installation directory that uses the 32-bit Intel x86 Architecture and the 3.1.2 Yocto Project release:
+For this example, the command sources a script from the default SDK installation directory that uses the 32-bit Intel x86 Architecture and the &DISTRO; Yocto Project release:
    ::

-      $ source /opt/poky/3.1.2/environment-setup-i586-poky-linux
+      $ source /opt/poky/&DISTRO;/environment-setup-i586-poky-linux

 3. *Create the configure Script:* Use the ``autoreconf`` command to generate the ``configure`` script.